 The judges’ decision is final.
 Their deliberations will remain confidential and no correspondence will be entered into regarding decisions made.

 If any judge has a direct association with a nominee they will not take part in the decision making process for the relevant category.

-The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Sarah Barnes and Content Editor for the Crawley Observer.
+The judges are: Hawth General Manager, Dave Watmore; Community Worker, Katie Bennett; Head of Community Services for Crawley Borough Council, Kate Wilson and Head of Community Sport for the Crawley Observer, Mark Dunford.